 Face: PPE for the face includes masks and respirators.
 Conventional single-use masks protect against splatter but are not as efficient against aerosol inhalation.
 Respirator masks can provide additional protection.

-Body: PPE for the body includes aprons and gowns that act as a barrier against fluids.
+Body: PPE for the body includes protective clothing such as aprons and gowns that act as a barrier against fluids.
 For a dentist, items such as dental uniforms and footwear may not always be considered PPE but are still an essential part of dentist wear.
 Uniform tops should be short-sleeved, and shoes should be closed-toed.

 How to Use PPE Properly

 The order of putting on and taking off PPE is critical when it comes to preventing contagion.

 The Center for Disease Control and Prevention (CDC) advises the following sequence when putting on PPE: gown, mask or respirator, goggles or face shield, and then gloves.
 The recommended order for removing PPE is gloves, goggles or face shield, gown and then mask, or respirator.

 It is also important to keep hands away from the face and limit the touching of surfaces.
 For additional protection, hands should be washed with soap and running water or an alcohol-based hand rub after glove removal.